 - Be aware that some people who have disabilities may request that you use latex-free gloves to reduce spread of viral infection to them.

 - Ask the person if areas of their body have reduced sensation and if they need you to check those areas for injuries after a disaster.

 - Mobility limitations may make it difficult for a person to use stairs or to move quickly over long distances.
-These can include reliance on mobility devices such as a wheelchair, scooter, walker, crutches or a walking cane.
-In addition, people with a heart condition or various respiratory difficulties can experience certain levels of mobility limitations.
+Limitations can include reliance on mobility devices such as a wheelchair, scooter, walker, crutches or a walking cane.
+In addition, people with a heart condition or various respiratory difficulties can experience certain mobility limitations.

 Your emergency plan:

-- Ask your network to practise moving your assistive devices and equipment during your emergency practice plan.
+- Ask your network to practice moving your assistive devices and equipment during your emergency practice plan.
 This will help your network become more comfortable handling or using your equipment during an emergency.

 - If you use a wheelchair or scooter, request that an emergency evacuation chair be stored near a stairwell on the same floor that you work or live on, so that your network can readily use it to help you safely evacuate the building.